alensiljak/gnucash-portfolio/README.md

 ### Web Application

-To prepare the web application, install npm dependencies listed in package.json.
+Tu run the web application, please see readme in app folder.
-Install Python dependencies in requirements.txt.